-2. Food and water
+3. Food and water

-Find a suitable raised surface to put your puppy’s food and water bowl and place some extra absorbent paper towel underneath, like Plenty, to catch splashes from excitable dinner times.
+Find a suitable raised surface to put your puppy’s food and water bowl on, and place some extra absorbent paper towel underneath, like Plenty, to catch splashes from excitable dinner times.

-4. Playpens and barriers
+5. Playpens and barriers

-5. Toilet training
+6. Toilet training

 Bringing a puppy home for the first time means you can expect many little accidents on your carpet.
 The sooner you train your puppy to go to the toilet outside, the safer your carpets will be from little messes.
 Have plenty of extra-absorbent household towels, such as Plenty, on hand to soak up the mess, and make sure you’re up to speed on carpet cleaning techniques.

 Bringing a new dog home is an exciting time in which you can expect a bit more chaos than normal – especially in the beginning.
-Share the responsibility with the entire fami-ly by involving everyone in the clean-up process.
+Share the responsibility with the entire family by involving everyone in the clean-up process.
 This will help your puppy to become familiar with everyone, as well.

 Settling a puppy into a new home is a group effort.
 Ensure everyone in your household takes turns at feeding, walking and cleaning up after the puppy so that it gets used to everyone in the family.